juttle/juttle-elastic-adapter/README.md

 Here's a simple read command:
 ```
-readx elastic -from :1 hour ago: -to :now:
+read elastic -from :1 hour ago: -to :now:
 ```

 This will output all points stored in Elastic timestamped with the last hour.

 Here's a write:
 ```
-emit -limit 1 | put name="test" | writex elastic
+emit -limit 1 | put name="test" | write elastic
 ```

-That will write a point timestamped with the current time, with one field `{name: "test"}`, which you'll then be able to query using `readx elastic`.
+That will write a point timestamped with the current time, with one field `{name: "test"}`, which you'll then be able to query using `read elastic`.

 ## Development